-In advance of those firework shows, we’re going over how to calm a dog that is afraid of fireworks and breaking down exactly what it is about those loud, colorful explosions that stress our canine companions out.
-Armed with some tips for managing your dog’s anxiety, you’ll be better prepared to address those unpleasant situations when they arise and keep your dog safe and happy by your side.
+In advance of those firework shows, we’re going to go over some helpful suggestions on how to calm a dog that is afraid of fireworks.
+What it is about those loud, colorful explosions that stress our canine companions out?
+Armed with some tips for managing your dog’s anxiety, you’ll be better prepared to address those unpleasant situations when they arise; and keep your dog safe and happy by your side.

 Why Is My Dog Afraid of Fireworks?

 We all know when the Fourth of July is coming up, but your dog can’t simply look at a calendar and know to expect a night of fireworks.
 To your dog, those explosions are sudden, loud, and a potential threat.
 Their ears are also much more sensitive than yours—neighbors lighting off firecrackers next door might sound innocent enough to you, but those pops and cracks can trigger your dog’s fight-or-flight response.
 And unfortunately, there really isn’t anywhere your dog can run to escape the loud noises.
 This nervousness can manifest in barking, pacing, whining, and other behaviors.

 How Can I Help My Dog Stay Calm?